microsoft/react-native-code-push/README.md

 This method returns a `Promise` which resolves to one of two possible values:

-* `null` if there is no update available.
+1. `null` if there is no update available.
+This occurs in the following scenarios:

+    1. The configured deployment doesn't contain any releases, and therefore, nothing to update.
+    2. The latest release within the configured deployment is targeting a different binary version than what you're currently running (either older or newer).
+    3. The currently running app already has the latest release from the configured deployment, and therefore, doesn't need it again.

-* A `RemotePackage` instance which represents an available update that can be inspected and/or subsequently downloaded.
+2. A [`RemotePackage`](#remotepackage) instance which represents an available update that can be inspected and/or subsequently downloaded.

 Example Usage: